Arduino3128/PyPhone/README.md

 ![image](images/Image2.png)
 ![image](images/Image3.png)

 ### ⚠️ Disclaimer: PyPhone is still in its early phase and is in no way near to a stable release.
-Also, there is no guarantee of its stablity and is susceptible of crashes.
-PyPhone still requires proper Error Handling methods and is currently not intended to used as an stable application.
+Also, there is no guarantee of its stablity and is susceptible to crashes.
+PyPhone still requires proper Error Handling methods and is currently not intended to be used as a stable application.

 ### 👋 PyPhone is fully open source and you are always welcome for any contribution.